dumbestprogrammer/Java-Spring-SpringBoot-QuizApplication/README.md

 QUIZ APPLICATION
 Welcome to the Quiz Application, a comprehensive platform designed to test your knowledge across three categories: Java, Operating Systems (OS), and C programming.
 This application features a robust login-signup system, a versatile question service for managing questions, and a dynamic quiz service that leverages the question service to generate quizzes, calculate scores, and more.
+It is a robust quiz platform built with Java, utilizing Spring Boot and Spring Cloud for a microservices architecture.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 GETTING STARTED